 A union of opposing linguistic systems seems far off each time I "complete" a painting.
-While the emotional, "collective unconscious" and abstract side of this dualistic language seems to have developed here and there.
-With this work, I've focused more attention on the "realism" of logical patterning of coordinates, mathematical calculations, algorithms, and color placement.
-The emotional aspect of the work is a bit more claustrophobic in overall tone while the breadth of elements is much more understated.
+While the emotional, "collective unconscious," and abstract side of this dualistic language appears to have developed here and there.
+I've focused more attention on the "realism" of logical patterning of coordinates, mathematical calculations, algorithms, and color placement with this work.
+The work's emotional aspect is a bit more claustrophobic in overall tone, while the breadth of elements is much more understated.
 The mathematical, logical, calculating mechanistic process dominated the development of this work.

 The possibilities for exploration as a painter using this mathematically logical method are wide open.
-But in the case of Baby: Index (107, 56) I came to the realization that I was mimicking an activity, very common in industrial/technological cultures.
-Which is to compulsively photograph people (children), document "experience" and disseminate the images using the internet.
+But in the case of Baby: Index (107, 56), I realized that I was mimicking an activity very common in industrial/technological cultures.
+Which is to compulsively photograph people (children), document "experience," and disseminate the images using the internet.
 In essence, this practice feeds the "Culture Industry" or the pornography machine described by Theodor Adorno.
-That is to say that by perpetually supplying data to corporations, we are complicit in policies that we often criticize, such as "The Patriot Act", hence the "index" of the title.
-(107, 56) is the bill that set the Patriot Act in motion.
+That is to say that by perpetually supplying data to corporations, we are complicit in policies that we often criticize, such as "The Patriot Act," hence the "index" of the title.
+The XY coordinates (107, 56) also signify the bill that set the Patriot Act in motion.
 It also represents the XY coordinates on the painting for a collaged NFC chip, which for Android phone users, linked you to a "missing children" page, expanding the painting into an interactive work that incorporates digital technologies.

 The "missing children" page then acts as an element of the work that the viewer/participant can take with them.
 The content of this page is updated when used.
 The content is data coming from an RSS feed from the National Center for Missing and Exploited Children.